vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 5. Tell the user the inspect the lubricant canister, and record the amount of remaining lubricant in the app.
 ![image](/assets/2025-06-13/AuditStep5.png)

-## How to store metadata
+## How to define audits

-An audit is defined by its metadata.
-This metadata is stored in two tables: `AuditTemplateHeader` and `AuditTemplateItem`.
-These tables specify the structure and steps of the audits.
+Audits are defined by two tables: `AuditTemplateHeader` and `AuditTemplateItem`.
+These tables specify the structure and content of every audit.

-In our example, we used Peakboard Hub to store our tables.
+In our example, we used Peakboard Hub to store these tables.
 But you can any storage solution that is supported by Peakboard.

 ### The `AuditTemplateHeader` table
 The `AuditTemplateHeader` table is a list of all the audits.
 It contains one row for each audit.
 Each row has two columns: